Georgia Court Records

 Categories of Misdemeanors in Georgia

-Misdemeanors of a high and aggravated nature: While these crimes also have the potential of a one-year sentence, misdemeanors of a high and aggravated nature tend to be more violent or have more consequence in terms of physical or financial damages.
+Misdemeanors of a high and aggravated nature: While these crimes also have the potential of a one-year sentence, misdemeanors of a high and aggravated nature tend to be more violent or have more consequences in terms of physical or financial damages.
 Repeated misdemeanors are also classified under this category.
 Therefore, the fine limit is usually higher but may not exceed $5,000 (GA.
-Code. § 17–10–4)..
+Code. § 17–10–4).
 The judge can also decide to split, modify, suspend, amend, alter, or probate sentences as long as the penalties do not exceed the maximum sentence of 12 months.

 What are Some Examples of Misdemeanors in Georgia?